-In versions earlier than Network Security Platform 7.1, for File Reputation to work, you must enable HTTP Response Scanning in the corresponding port or port-pair.
-In Network Security Platform 7.1 and above HTTP Response Scanning is not required for File Reputation to work.
+In Network Security Platform 8.1 and above HTTP Response Scanning is not required for File Reputation to work.
 In fact, to improve the performance of File Reputation, disable HTTP Response Scanning on the corresponding port or port-pair.

 Integration with McAfee Advanced Threat Defense